-- 1. Review the safety precautions in . - 2.
+- 1. Review the safety precautions in "Safety information" on page 149. - 2.
 Turn off the server and attached devices and disconnect all external cables and power cords. - 3.
 To remove the cover, complete the following steps: - a.
 Remove the server from the rack (if necessary). - b.
 Remove the two screws from the back of the server. - c.
 Pull out on the cover release lever at the back of the server to release the cover. - d.
 Slide the cover back, then up and off the server.